-This action is at the core of the film, because it is at once an action of compassion and one of artistic opportunism—the latter implied throughout but revealed in a a Chronicle of a Summer-like discussion on the filmmaking motives at the film’s end.
-Between these, the core of the film is made up of long sequences—and long takes (which the nearly four-hour film is predominantly made up of)—of Anna moping around Massimo’s house and interacting with him as he helps her shower, kick drugs, keep up her spirits and live a day to day life.
-This life is small, cosy and intimate, formed from and around this beautiful but perennially doped-looking girl either vacantly grinning or exhaustedly pouting, in either case looking like she’s already experienced three lifetimes and conjuring images from the video-to-film (and back to video for the restoration) texture of the work that could belong in Renaissance portraiture.
+This action is at the core of the film, because it is at once an act of compassion and one of artistic opportunism—the latter implied throughout but revealed in a Chronicle of a Summer-like discussion on the filmmaking motives at the film’s end.
+Between these, the core of the film is made up of long sequences—and long takes, which the nearly four-hour film is predominantly made up of—of Anna moping around Massimo’s house and interacting with him as he helps her shower, kick drugs, keep up her spirits and live a day to day life.
+This life is small, cosy and intimate, formed from and around this beautiful but perennially doped-looking girl either vacantly grinning or exhaustedly pouting, in either case looking like she’s already experienced three lifetimes, and conjuring images from the video-to-film (and back to video for the restoration) texture of the work that could belong in Renaissance portraiture.